astampoulis/makam-paper-funpearl/makamcode/07-hindley-milner.md

 STUDENT.
 I got an idea for implementing type generalization for polymorphic `let` in the style of \citet{damas1984type,hindley1969principal,milner1978theory}.
 I remember the typing rule looks like this:

-\vspace{-1em}
+\vspace{-1.2em}
 \begin{mathpar}
-\small
 \inferrule{\Gamma \vdash e : \tau \\ \vec{a} = \text{fv}(\tau) - \text{fv}(\Gamma) \\ \Gamma, x : \forall \vec{a}.\tau \vdash e' : \tau'}{\Gamma \vdash \text{let} \; x = e \; \text{in} \; e' : \tau'}
 \end{mathpar}

 ADVISOR.
-Right, and we don't have any side-effectful operations, so no need for a value restriction.
+Right, and we don't have any side-effectful operations, so, no need for a value restriction.
 Let's assume a predicate for generalizing the type, for now; the rest are easy:

 ```makam